 Emily seems to have a knack of getting me into things that she enjoys, it must be said!
 Not only with Lush products and Finding Nemo, but also the TV series Outlander, which I’m working my way through on Amazon Prime right now.
 I’m trying to get through seasons 1 and 2 in time to watch the new season 3 that premieres in September.
 It is a great show, and the scenery is beautiful, making us both want to visit Scotland one day to see friends we have there.

-We also have a shared love of shows like Only Fools And Horses (the current documentaries on Gold about that sitcom and David Jason himself have been brilliant by the way), and Goodnight Sweetheart, shows from our youth like Dangermouse, and quite a few other things.
+We also have a shared love of shows like Only Fools And Horses and Goodnight Sweetheart, shows from our youth like Danger Mouse, and quite a few other things.
 Emily has great taste in everything as far as I can tell, whether it be fashion, beauty, TV, film, theatre, music, books, etc.

-I also really need to try watching Game Of Thrones too – I know, I know, I know, I’m waaaaaaay behind the curve on that one!
+I also really need to try watching Game Of Thrones too – I know, I’m way behind the curve on that one!
 But I often am, to be fair.
-I was quite late to shows like 24, Prison Break, The Flash and Black Mirror (which is coming back very soon, yay!), and even the Harry Potter books and films passed me by at first.
-But I do get round to these things in the end!
-I just don’t tend to get dragged in by the hype of things to begin with, as media hype doesn’t mean that something is good.
+I was quite late to shows like 24, Prison Break, The Flash and Black Mirror, and even the Harry Potter books and films passed me by at first.
+But I do get around to these things in the end!
+I just don’t tend to get dragged in by the media hype to begin with, as that doesn’t automatically mean that something is good.
 I tend to wait and see what people think of something properly before I get dragged into it.

 She also let me have a go during the day as well.
 While we were in the Knole House courtyard, she let me use her camera to take a couple of photos of her, which hopefully came out well.
 And then she took a couple of great photos of me, which I’m now using as my profile pictures across social media.
 The blurred background effect – which I’ve learned is called Bokeh – works really nicely.
 It would be interesting to get into proper photography, rather than just randomly snapping away at things with my phone, so it is something I might look into soon.

 All in all, it was a great joy and pleasure to meet Emily, and I’m very flattered that she put the time aside to do so.
-She’s just as wonderful as she comes across in her videos and blog posts and podcasts – well, even more so really.
+She’s just as wonderful as she comes across in her videos and blog posts and podcasts, if nor more so.
 And I’m very much looking forward to meeting her again.
 Greenwich is our main aim, but we’ve had various other ideas as well.
-So it’s going to be fun whatever we do!
+It’ll be fun whatever we do!

 So thank you very much again to Emily for an amazing day!
-It was really special and enjoyable, and I’m very grateful indeed.
-Please go and watch her vlog and subscribe to her main channel as well while you’re at it, if you haven’t already.
+It was really special and enjoyable, and I’m very grateful.
+Do go and watch her vlog, and subscribe to her main channel as well while you’re at it, if you haven’t already.
 And if you’ve found me because of her vlog, then welcome, and indeed well done on reading this far!
 You can also check out my Instagram for more photos that I took during the day.
 Thanks for watching and reading! 🙂